🌙

 It is important to point out that you can use this same method to debunk the next person on this list as Satoshi too.
 Also, when reading his tweets, it becomes quickly apparent that his broken English is not even remotely similar to the real Satoshi's eloquent speech.

-9/18 Update: An investigative story was written in June showing how Debo misleads people.
+Update: An investigative piece has been published showing how Debo misleads people.

 1. Craig Wright